edyonil/arcadia-cms/README.md

 The purpose is to create a simple User Managment System with Laravel 4.

--The system will be composed by:
+The system will be composed by:
 - Front end made with "Foundation 4" by Zurb (http://foundation.zurb.com/).
 - User sign up and sign in with profile management.
 - Admin backend with user management.
 - News feed, admin only, with Auth comments.
 - Multilanguage supports (at least two: Italian and English)

+If you want to contribute feel free to fork this project, pull requests and open isssue tickets.

 Hope you will enjoy with this.